AzumattDev/TextToSpeech/README.md

 - Create a local folder for Piper files (within the mod’s directory).
 - Download the Piper Windows ZIP release and extract it.
 - Download the selected voice model and its configuration file.
-- Start the Piper process in server mode.
-- Apply Harmony patches that intercept chat and terminal messages.
+- Apply Harmony patches that intercept chat and other messages.

 4. **Enjoy:**
-   As you chat or view terminal text, the mod will automatically synthesize and play speech using your local player's AudioSource.
+   As you chat or view text, the mod will automatically synthesize and play speech using your local player's AudioSource.

 ---